AR banner

 REASON FOR LOSS:

-During a night intruder operation to the area of Bourges / Avoid airfield the Mosquito was reported as lost without trace.
+During a night intruder operation in the area of Bourges / Avoid airfield the Mosquito was reported as lost without trace.

 418 Squadron RCAF was Canada's highest-scoring squadron in World War II, in terms of both air-to-air and air-to-ground kills, and in terms of both day and night operations.
 The Squadron's most active period was 1944, when assigned to Intruder and Ranger sorties across occupied Europe.